 January sales don’t have to be about shifting unwanted Christmas stock, they can massively benefit your business.
 By making the most of January sales, you can increase the amount of sales, customers and engagement your business receives, rather than a quiet month selling all your unwanted goods, you can set your business up for the rest of the year- a strong

-The way we spend money at Christmas shows a dramatic change, not only in how we spend money but also in the change of attitude we have towards day to day life in the run up to Christmas.
+Spending over the holiday season often shows a dramatic change, not only in how we spend the money but also in the change of attitude we have towards day to day life in the run up to Christmas.
 According to the Bank of England, the average household in the UK spends around £2000 in an average month…in December, it is unsurprising that this spend creeps up to £2500 due to the increase in going out, food, alcohol and gifts for friends and family.

 Not only are consumers spending more, they are also spending in different ways.
-The number of online sales compared to physical has increased dramatically over the last few years, with £1 in every £6 we spend being online sales.
-New trends and events such as Black Friday and Cyber Monday also now means that Christmas spending is lengthened to November too, as well as December.
+The number of online sales compared to physical has increased dramatically over the last few years, with over 60% of our shopping being purely online sales.
+New trends and events such as Black Friday and Cyber Monday now mean that Christmas spending is lengthened into November, as well as December, and availability fears fuel spending sprees.

 If you are interested in starting a campaign, contact us for help and support.